evilc3/Qubitrics_NER/README.md

 ## 4. Models

 There are two architectures LSTMS and Bert Models used.
+Both these models have been used for sequential data by many researchers and have shown great results on nlp task.
+The bert model  follows self-attention arch. which has achieved state-of the art results in the last few years.

 1. LSTM
     1. A small model with 2 lstm layer and final output layer: 76 % on the leaderboard.